-It can be difficult to stay on track during the lengthy college application and admissions process.
+It can be difficult to stay on track during the lengthy college admissions process

-Now, more than ever, it’s important to focus on your future and think about what you’d like in a college, despite where others would like for you to go.
-Remember, it’s ultimately your decision and your life!
+.
+But now, more than ever, it’s important to focus on your future and think about what you’d like in a college, despite where others would like for you to go.

 Schedule Final College Visits

-Meet with the admissions office, financial aid office and a college guidance counselor to clarify any questions you may have regarding what the school offers in terms of financial aid, classes, campus life and other general requirements.
+to the college you’ve decided to attend.
+You can use this time to clarify any questions you may have regarding what the school offers in terms of financial aid, classes, campus life and other general requirements.

-Seriously think about if you can picture yourself living there and studying there on a daily basis for the next four years.
-While it’s a lot to grasp and ponder, it is the reality of the situation, so try your best to imagine the scenario.
+As you’re walking around, seriously think about if you can picture yourself living there and studying there on a daily basis for the next four years.
+If you can’t, you still have a few weeks before College Decision Day to choose a new college.

 Compare the Costs of Each College

 If you haven’t already, speak with your family about your college budget.
-Understanding budget realities is very important in the decision process and will help avoid unnecessary decision issues in the near future.
+Understanding budget realities is very important in the decision process and will help avoid unnecessary financial issues in the near future.

 Compare the list to the budget decided upon with your family.
 How do the two compare?
 What will your debt amount be at graduation?
 Does it seem as if any of the schools on your list are completely unrealistic?
 If so, you may want to reconsider those choices.

-If you need any clarification on the costs of attendance, call the financial aid offices at the college you have a question about.
+If you need any clarification on the costs of attendance, call the financial aid offices at the college you’re considering.
 They are there to assist you in the process.